i-am-bee/beeai-issue-creator/README.md

 > **Important Security Notes:**
 >
 > - **GitHub Token Scoping**: It is **critical** to scope your GitHub Personal Access Token (GITHUB_PAT) to only the specific repositories you intend to use with this system.
 Do not use tokens with broad repository access.
->
-> - **Approval Feature Not Functional**: The user approval/permission feature is currently not working correctly.
-This means the agent **will create GitHub issues without explicit user approval**.
-Review all generated content carefully and ensure your GitHub token has appropriate restrictions.

 ## Configuration